al-mi-pio/alpimi-planner-backend/Test/Plan/Schedule.md

   Check if returns an error when start date is after end date

 - [ThrowsErrorWhenSchoolHourIsLessThan1()](../Entities/ESchedule/Commands/CreateScheduleCommand.unit.cs) - **unit**
-  Check if returns an error when school hour is less than one
+  Check if returns an error when school hour is less than 1

 - [ThrowsErrorWhenSchoolHourIsLessThan1440()](../Entities/ESchedule/Commands/CreateScheduleCommand.unit.cs) - **unit**
-  Check if returns an error when school hour is more than fourteen thousand forty
+  Check if returns an error when school hour is more than 1440

 - [ThrowsErrorWhenSchoolDaysLengthIsOtherThan7()](../Entities/ESchedule/Commands/CreateScheduleCommand.unit.cs) - **unit**
   Check if returns an error when school days length is other than seven